fastoch/Linux/BackupUSBdrive.md

 ## Restore

-If your system crashes and doesn't boot anymore, boot from a live USB.
+If your system crashes and doesn't boot anymore, boot from a live USB drive.
 Let's say we boot from an Arch Live ISO.
 Select **Boot Arch Linux** on the first page.

+Now, we need to do two things:
-- We need to mount our system and our USB drive
+- We need to mount our system and our backup USB drive
-- Then we can restore the backup from our USB drive into our system
+- Then we need to restore the backup from our USB drive into our system

-To do that, we need to create 2 folders where
+To do that, we need to create 2 folders where we're going to mount our devices.
+`mkdir /mnt/system /mnt/usb`

+Now, we need to check the names of our devices with `lsblk`